 Mainly, there are two reasons cause the system image restore failed no disk that can be used for recovering.

-Solution of system restore failed no disk can be used
+How to fix system restore failed no disk can be used?

 So, before you do system image restore, make sure your destination drive capacity is equal or exceed the original one.
 Also, do not forget format the disk using NTFS to which you image.
 Let’s see how to format the disk using NTFS.